 There’s a reason why the poem of Isaiah 53 is introduced with the phrase “good news,” and there’s also a good reason why all four stories of Jesus in the New Testament were eventually called “The Good News” or “The Gospel.”
 It’s the strangest good news you will ever hear, but also the best news.
 It’s the story of God’s defeat of evil so that you and I can be rescued from the human condition, the death we see all around us, and that which we find inside ourselves.
 In this story of the servant’s death and resurrection, we discover the love of God that leads to true life.6—Timothy Mackie

-I don’t claim to be an expert on the interpretation of biblical prophecy, but the application of sound hermeneutical principles goes a long way in revealing the true meaning of Isaiah 53.
-The fact that this chapter of the Tanakh is not included in the Haftarah readings in the synagogue (it is the “forbidden chapter”) tells us there is something significant about it.
+I don’t claim to be an expert on the interpretation of biblical prophecy, but the application of sound hermeneutical principles helps to give us a way into the true meaning of Isaiah 53.
+The fact that this chapter of the Tanakh is not included in the Haftarah readings in the synagogue (it is the “forbidden chapter”) tells us there is something significant about it that modern rabbis seem to find threatening.
 If you are truly interested in what Isaiah 53 teaches, I hope you will consider some of the responses above.
 But please don’t believe me!
 Instead, look them up yourself and test them and see if they hold true.

 Cover image courtesy of Israel Museum [Public domain]